Chemaclass/chemaclass.com/content/blog/2022-12-06-ignoring-scrum-to-get-more-agile.md

 your understanding of Scrum I recommend reading: [Scrum: The Art of Doing Twice the Work in Half the Time](/readings/scrum-the-art-of-doing-twice).

 The main issue with scrum nowadays is that management toke control over the whole thing, and developers are not really educated about how to practice Scrum properly (in a real Agile way), and that's where the problem starts.
-For this, I read a book which addresses pretty well the common issues that most Scrum teams face in a fun and easy reading book:
-[Zombie Scrum Survival Guide: A Journey to Recovery](/readings/zombie-scrum-survival-guide/).
+For this, I recommend a book that addresses pretty well the common issues that most Scrum teams face in a fun and easy-reading book [Zombie Scrum Survival Guide: A Journey to Recovery](/readings/zombie-scrum-survival-guide/).

 It's not about Agile yes, and Scrum no. They are totally compatible.
 The issue is to create awareness about how to focus